tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/printer.rst

 Link printer to work orders
 ---------------------------

-*Work Orders* can be linked to printers, via a quality control point, to print labels for manufactured products.
+Work orders can be linked to printers, via a quality control point, to print labels for manufactured products.

-In the *Quality app*, a device can be set up on a quality control point.
+In the *Quality* app, a device can be set up on a quality control point.
 To do that, go to the :menuselection:`Quality app --> Quality Control --> Control Points`, and open the desired control point to which the printer will be linked.